panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 }
 ```

 The class becomes useful when you create an *instance* of the class.
-The instance is the object that contains data and behaves exactly like the class describes.
+The instance is the object that contains data and behaves exactly as the class describes.

 The `new` operator instantiates the class in JavaScript: `const instance = new Class()`.